hurricanehrndz/ansible-yubikey/README.md

 `yubikey_sudo_with_pass`

-Default to false, requiring only Yubico OTP to be granted sudo privileges.
+Defaults to false, requiring only Yubico OTP to be granted sudo privileges.
 Set to false, to guard sudo with Yubico OTP and password.

+`yubikey_sudo_chal_rsp`

+Defaults to false, Challenge Response Authentication Methods not enabled.
+Set to true, to grant sudo privileges with Yubico Challenge Response authentication.

 `yubikey_users`